sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.schedulers.rst

       :param kwargs: dictionary of values to define the job resources
       :return: attribute dictionary with the parsed parameters populated
       :raises ValueError: if the resources are invalid or incomplete

-   .. py:method:: __init__(**kwargs)
-      :canonical: aiida.schedulers.datastructures.NodeNumberJobResource.__init__

-      Initialize the job resources from the passed arguments.

-      :raises ValueError: if the resources are invalid or incomplete

    .. py:method:: get_valid_keys()